danielnuriyev/engineering-blog/minimal-requirements-for-a-good-software-engineer.md

 ### Languages

 Learn what types of computer languages there are.
 What considerations go into the design of languages.
+Wikipedia has a nice historic overview and structural description [here](https://en.wikipedia.org/wiki/Programming_language)

 ### Compilation